 The volume as originally fitted was known to pickup audible mains noise ~ mainly from the neon indicator ~ It was this problem and seeing my screened ALPS pot that lead the owner to have this amplifier modified

-The finished QUAD 303 with BBC control panel knob new ALPS volume control and phono input connectors ~ The original silver plated output connectors were not to be replaced but that cleaned up well
+The finished QUAD 303 with BBC control panel knob and phono input connectors ~ The original silver plated output connectors were not to be replaced and they cleaned up well

 " Well I don't really care ~ If it's wrong or if it's right "